What Are the Divorce Rate Statistics in the U.S.?

 This also supports the idea that even for young couples that have been together for several years, the longer that the couple waits to get married, the lower the chance of divorce becomes.

-Some point out that a premarital background check can do more harm than good, in contributing to the divorce rate.
+Some point out that pre-marriage background investigations can do more harm than good, in contributing to the divorce rate.

 U.S. Divorce Rate by Age Group | Divorce Rate per Capita |